 The world is filled with jokes about mothers waiting for a call from their kids, so this Mother’s Day, why not up the ante by spending some quality time with mom?
 While out enjoying each other’s company, consider asking her some questions that you may not have ever thought about before.
 Here are some great Michigan ways to celebrate with the mothers in your life, and gain some new insights too.

 This time of year, Farmers Markets are starting to open all over the state, and the Michigan Farmers Market Association (MIFMA) provides an excellent resource for finding one near you.
 There are few things more delicious than fresh produce, but sometimes we get more than we can use.
 If you shop together you can split your bounty and have fun as well.
-Food always makes conversation flow so this is an ideal time to ask questions like: What was your favorite meal as a kid growing up?
+Food always makes conversation flow so this is a great time to ask questions like: What was your favorite meal as a kid growing up?
 What’s the best meal you’ve ever had in your whole life, and what made it special?
 Who do you most wish you could share a meal with now?

 Ride in a Model T and Explore Greenfield Village